Unlimited atonement: Doctrine

 Amyraldism (commonly called "four-point Calvinism", holds a view of unlimited atonement similar but not synonymous with traditional Arminianism) teaches that God has provided Christ's atonement for all alike, but seeing that none would believe on their own, he then elects those whom he will bring to faith in Christ, thereby preserving the Calvinist doctrine of the unconditional election of individuals.

+Lutheranism supports the idea of Jesus' atonement as unlimited in his extent.

 Unlimited atonement has a number of important points in common with traditional formulations of limited atonement.
 Both positions affirm that: